chuhang/friendly-lidar/ReadMe.md

 #### 2.4 Interpolating Distance Values

 Okay, we know the region to interpolate, but how exactly are we going to materialize it?
 We simply compute the interpolated the distance value inside the hull.
-Specifically, <u>we perform this interpolation using rasterization in the angular space, one triangle at a time</u>.
+Specifically, **we perform this interpolation using rasterization in the angular space, one triangle at a time**.

 This is just the formal way of saying it.
 Concretely, here is how it is done.
 The hull is divided into several triangles, where each triangle has two neighbors and the center point as its vertices.
 Within the triangle, we divide it into fan-shaped angular sections.
 The final interpolated distance value of a point is then determined based on the section's angle with respect to the two neighbors' angles, as well as the point's distance to the center.

 #### 2.5 Making the Final Mesh

 We are almost done!
 Having finished all previous steps, what we have got is a dense, and clear-edged distance image.
-All we need to do now, is <u>putting it back in the 3-d space, and gluing it into a real mesh</u>.
+All we need to do now, is **putting it back in the 3-d space, and gluing it into a real mesh**.

 Converting two a point in 3-d is trivial geometry, as we already have its tilt, yaw, and distance.
 As for generating the mesh, we apply this simple two-step process: For each point in the distance image, determine if it is neighboring to its up, down, left, and right pixel using the same scaled thresholding in 2.2.
 Next, generate tiny  isosceles right triangles for neighboring directions, each takes a quarter of the square-pixel in the angular distance image grid.